fireship-io/fireship.io/hugo/content/courses/react-next-firebase/_index.md

 ### How do I enroll?

 The first few videos are *free*, so just dive in 🤿.
 When you reach a paid module, you have two options:

-- Become a [Fireship PRO](/pro) member to access ALL courses and content (recommended)
-- OR just buy this one-time single course